ryansiegel/Discord-Bot/README.md

 # Seagull-Assistant-Bot
-*https://www.seagullsbot.com - direct link to add the bot to a users Discord server.*
+*https://seagullsbot.com - direct link to add the bot to a users Discord server.*
+*https://seagullsperch.com - direct link to the bot's Discord server meant to be used for testing and bot help for users.*

 A Pokemon Go discord bot helper.
 The main purpose is to help tournament staff host tournaments with as many resources at their fingertips as possible while also being a resource for those in the tournament.
 The bot also has other things like it keeps track of local nests for a community, handles reminders for different items, and more.